-tional additional assurances ensure effective involvement of parents and to support a partnership among the school, parents, and the community to improve student academic ievement, the school: (optional; check if applicable) Involves parents in the development of training for teachers, principals, and other educators to improve the effectiveness of parent involvement training.
-Section 1116 (e)(6) Provides necessary literacy training from Title I funds if the local educational agency has exhausted all other reasonably available sources of funding for literacy training.
-Section 1116 (e)(7) Pays reasonable and necessary expenses associated with local parental involvement activities, including transportation and child care costs, to enable parents to participate in school-related meetings and training sessions.
-Section 1116 (e)(8) ☐ Trains parents to enhance the involvement of other parents.
-Section 1116 (e)(9) Arranges school meetings at a variety of times, or conducts in-home conferences between teachers or other educators, who work directly with participating children, with parents who are unable to attend conferences at school, in order to maximize parental involvement and participation.
-Adopts and implements model approaches to improving parental involvement.
-Section 1116 (e)(10) ☐ May adopt and implement model approaches to improving parental involvement.
-Section 1116 (e)(11) Establishes a districtwide parent advisory council to provide advice on all matters related to parental involvement in Title I programs.
-Section 1116 (e)(12) May develop appropriate roles for community-based organizations and businesses in parent involvement activities.
+To ensure effective involvement of parents and to support a partnership among the school, parents, and the community to improve student acade achievement, the school: (optional; check if applicable)

+- Involves parents in the development of training for teachers, principals, and other educators to improve the effectiveness of parent invo training.
+Section 1116 (e)(6) Provides necessary literacy training from Title I funds if the local educational agency has exhausted all other reasonably available source for literacy training.
+Section 1116 (e)(7) Pays reasonable and necessary expenses associated with local parental involvement activities, including transportation and child care co parents to participate in school-related meetings and training sessions.
+Section 1116 (e)(8) Trains parents to enhance the involvement of other parents.
+Section 1116 (e)(9) - Arranges school meetings at a variety of times, or conducts in-home conferences between teachers or other educators, who work directly participating children, with parents who are unable to attend conferences at school, in order to maximize parental involvement and participating Adopts and implements model approaches to improving parental involvement.
+Section 1116 (e)(10) - May adopt and implement model approaches to improving parental involvement.
+Section 1116 (e)(11) - Establishes a districtwide parent advisory council to provide advice on all matters related to parental involvement in Title I programs.
+Se (e)(12) - May develop appropriate roles for community-based organizations and businesses in parent involvement activities.
 Section 1116 (e)(13)